How to Downgrade Firmware Version on Samsung Galaxy

 - Or some features are not working

-We’ll be using Odin3 flash tool to downgrade Android and Samsung firmware (that can be downloaded from Sammobile and other online sources).
+We’ll be using Odin3 flash tool to downgrade Android and Samsung firmware (that can be downloaded from Updato, Sammobile, and other online sources).
 So let’s move on and learn how you can do it.

-Samsung phones and tablet firmware are available online and users can easily download the firmware for specific models and then can be flashed through Odin.
-This step-by-step guide will help to easily master the art of flashing stock firmware using Odin.
+Samsung phones and tablet firmware are available online, and users can easily download the firmware for specific models and then can be flashed through Odin.
+This step-by-step guide will help to quickly master the art of flashing stock firmware using Odin.

 - Samsung Galaxy device.

-- Download and install Samsung USB drivers on your PC.
+- Download and install USB drivers for Windows.

 - Enable USB debugging from Settings > Developers options.